 Gardenias are easy to grow if you create the right conditions.
 They like an acid soil with plenty of organic material in it.
 However if you don’t have acid soil you can still grow the Frostproof Gardenia by using a special fertilizer called chelated iron, which you water onto your plant and soil in spring and again in late summer.
 This will give your Frostproof Gardenia the iron it needs to keep the leaves a rich, dark green and to keep the plant strong and healthy.

 Mulch once or twice a year with compost or peat-moss and keep well-watered.
 Gardenias like plenty of water, so never let the soil become dry around your plant.
 Of course you shouldn’t keep in standing in water either, so water only when the soil is just beginning to dry out.
 Use a fertilizer for acid-loving plants.
 Apply powder fertilizers in early spring and again in mid-summer, and apply liquid fertilizers once a month from spring to September.

-The Frostproof Gardenia is such a special plant that only the exact plant will be hardy enough to grow in zone 6.
-So it must be produced directly from trees absolutely known to be the correct variety.
+The Frostproof Gardenia is such a special plant that it must be produced directly from trees absolutely known to be the correct variety.
 Our trees are grown the correct way, from branch cuttings of these specially bred plants.
 That way every tree is identical to the original.
 However these take longer to produce, so avoid cheaper, gardenias that will only be a disappointment.
 If it doesn’t say ‘Frostproof’ it isn’t the gardenia you need.